Skip to main content

 After serializing rldp.messagePart, wrap it in adnl.message.custom and send it over ADNL UDP.

-We send packets in a loop, increasing seqno all the time, until we wait for the rldp.complete message from the peer, or we stop on a timeout.
-After we have sent a number of packets equal to the number of our symbols, we can slow down and send an additional packet, for example, once every 10 milliseconds or fewer.
-The extra packets are used for recovery in case of data loss, since UDP is a fast but unreliable protocol.
+We will send packets in a continuous loop, incrementing the seqno each time, until we either receive the rldp.complete message from the peer or reach a timeout.
+Once we have sent a number of packets equal to the number of our symbols, we can slow down the transmission and send additional packets, for example, once every 10 milliseconds or even less frequently.

 Processing the response from foundation.ton